GoogleCloudPlatform/magic-modules/docs/content/develop/test/test.md

 {{< tabs "create" >}}
 {{< tab "MMv1" >}}
-1. Using an editor of your choice, create a `*.tf.erb` file in [`mmv1/templates/terraform/examples/`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/templates/terraform/examples).
+1. Using an editor of your choice, create a `*.tf.tmpl` file in [`mmv1/templates/terraform/examples/`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/templates/terraform/examples).
 The name of the file should include the service name, resource name, and a descriptor.
-For example, `compute_subnetwork_basic.tf.erb`.
+For example, `compute_subnetwork_basic.tf.tmpl`.
 2. Write the Terraform configuration for your test.
 This should include all of the required dependencies.
 For example, `google_compute_subnetwork` has a dependency on `google_compute_network`:
    ```tf
    resource "google_compute_subnetwork" "primary" {